Overview – all our English programmes and courses

 Master's programmes in English in collaboration with other departments:

-- Development Studies (choice of major at our dep: social anthropology or sociology)
+- Development Studies (SADVS) (choice of major for example: gender studies, social anthropology or sociology)

-- Global Studies (choice of major at our dep: social anthropology or sociology)
+- Global Studies (SAGLS) (choice of major for example: gender studies, social anthropology or sociology)

-- Social Studies of Gender (choice of major at our dep: social anthropology or sociology)
+- Social Studies of Gender (SASSG) (choice of major for example: gender studies, social anthropology or sociology)

-- Welfare Policies and Management Programme (WPM) (choice of major at our dep: sociology)
+- Welfare Policies and Management Programme (SAWEM) (choice of major for example: sociology)

 Do you want to do a PhD in one of our subjects?
 Visit our pages on research studies.